Atoms confined by very thin layers

-This work has been supported by the Iniciativa Cientifica Milenio, ICM (CHILE) project P07-027-F. The author wishes to express his thanks to Rafael D. Benguria for many fruitful discussions and to Pavel \v{S}\v{t}ov\'{i}\v{c}ek for stimulating suggestions during the preparation of the paper.
-The author also acknowledge useful remarks of Mark Ashbaugh on topics related to the Feshbach decomposition.
+This work has been supported by the grant No. 13-11058S of the Czech Science Foundation (GA\v{C}R) and the project RC120002 of the Iniciativa Cientifica Milenio (ICM CHILE).
+The author wishes to express his thanks to Rafael D. Benguria for many fruitful discussions and to Pavel \v{S}\v{t}ov\'{i}\v{c}ek for stimulating suggestions during the preparation of the paper.
+The author also acknowledges useful remarks of Mark Ashbaugh on topics related to the Feshbach decomposition.